Vocabulary Superseded — 2026-07-06

 Lawrence Stager's Harvard expeditions (1975–1979), part of the Carthage Excavation Project, applied systematic archaeological methodology to the Tophet — stratigraphic analysis, radiocarbon dating of organic materials, osteological analysis of the cremated remains.
 His work substantially improved the precision of earlier documentation and established the foundation for the 1984 analysis.

-The stelae at the Tophet carry inscriptions using the term mlk (pronounced molk), a Semitic root that the scholarly tradition has connected to the Hebrew melek (king/lord) and Phoenician royal terminology, but which in the Tophet context functions as a votive dedication term — the offering consecrated to the deity.
+The stelae at the Tophet carry inscriptions using the term mlk (pronounced molk), a Semitic root connected to the Hebrew melek (king/lord) and Phoenician royal terminology, but which in the Tophet context functions as a votive dedication term — the offering consecrated to the deity.
 The standard inscription formula runs: "To our Lady Tanit [Pane Baal] and to our Lord Baal Hammon — that which was vowed by [name, son of name] because [he/she] heard his/her voice, may he/she bless."

 Paul G. Mosca's 1975 Harvard dissertation, "Child Sacrifice in Canaanite and Israelite Religion: A Study in Mulk and mlk," is the primary scholarly analysis of this inscription corpus and its implications.
 His philological analysis of the mlk term across Semitic languages remains the foundational text for understanding what was being dedicated and to whom.